-The national charity regulator, the Australian Charities and Not-for-profits Commission (the “ACNC”), has recently revoked the charity status of a NSW charity following an investigation into the activities and operations of the organisation.
+A NSW charity recently had its charity status revoked by the national charity regulator, the Australian Charities and Not-for-profits Commission (the “ACNC”) following an investigation into the activities and operations of the organisation.

 The implications of this revocation are significant.
 Notably, the organisation’s Commonwealth charity tax concessions have been removed, being the fringe benefits tax rebate, income tax exemption and the goods and services tax concession.

-Every month, the ACNC, the authoritative body for charity compliance, receives over 150 concerns regarding the operations and eligibility of charities registered in Australia, and the actions of their governors.
+The ACNC, which is the authoritative body for charity compliance, receives over 150 concerns every month regarding the operations and eligibility of charities registered in Australia, and the actions of their governors.

 Such powers include:

 - Enforceable undertakings;

 - Suspension and removal from the ACNC register;

 So what does this mean for your charity, and how can you implement good governance principles to comply with ACNC requirements?

 Firstly, it is important to understand the threefold purpose of the ACNC, to:

 - Maintain, protect and enhance public trust and confidence in the sector through increased accountability and transparency;